 Here’s some other useful facts if you’re considering either subscribing to Britbox through a VPN or not.

-- There are no Giftcards currently available – this might be a handy workaround the payment issue if they become available.
-Get someone with a valid card to buy the subscription for you.
+- No Giftcards currently available – this might be a handy workaround to access Britbox and the payment issue if they become available.
+Until then get someone with a valid card to buy the subscription for you.

 - UK access from EU temporarily – Britbox say that you can access your UK account for short periods whilst in the EU.
 This will probably change when UK leaves the EU though.